It’s Only Clay 2025

 RECEPTION Jan 25, 1 – 3pm.
 ARTISTS CONVERSATION at 2pm.
 EXHIBIT Jan 21 March 28.
 The two artists bring their own experiences with alcohol addiction and recovery to bear on the visual imagery of their work, exploring the substance as both a seductive chemical as well as a force of entrapment.

-RECEPTION Jan 10 – Apr 25, Friday 5 – 7pm; artist talk at 6.
+EXHIBIT Jan 10 – Apr 25.
 In this series he used a steel brush to create his drawings.
 And in these drawings are his reflections on the old mine and its rhythms of passing away and beginning again.

 RECEPTION Nov 1, 5 – 7pm.
 AWARDS at 6pm.
 EXHIBIT Nov 1 – Dec 23.”
 It’s Only Clay” is a juried ceramics competition focusing on, and dedicated to, functional clay vessels.
 Submissions are judged in four areas: function, form/aesthetic, craftsmanship, and surface design.